Skip to content

 Deep & Polarizing: 28 This or That Questions That Reveal Personality

-Vertical ELO tier ladder from Iron at the bottom in rust red to Phoenix at the top in purple, with a 71% PLAN marker at Phoenix and 68% IMPROVISE marker at Iron, captioned same prompt opposite answer predictable by ELO tier April 2026 Figure 9: The plan-vs-improvise prompt.
-The cleanest ELO-correlated answer in our entire 1,247-round set.
+Vertical ELO tier ladder from Iron at the bottom in rust red to Phoenix at the top in purple, with the plan-versus-improvise prompt splitting a room down the middle Figure 9: The plan-vs-improvise prompt.
+It splits a room about as cleanly as any in the set.

-These 28 prompts aren’t for first dates.
-They are deep this or that questions for adults, controversial this or that questions, and random this or that questions you’d ask the third hour into a long dinner with someone you already know well.
-So the wider the LearnClash split, the more the prompt is testing taste.
+These 28 aren’t first-date material.
+They are deep this or that questions for adults, controversial this or that questions, and random this or that questions for the third hour of a long dinner with someone you already know well.
+Read the splits this way: the wider the gap, the more a prompt is testing taste.
 The closer to 50/50, the more it’s testing values.

 Duel me on personality psychology →